Sanfee18/triton-server/fastapi-triton/README.md

 Make sure to read the [FastAPI Documentation](https://fastapi.tiangolo.com/) for further understanding.

 ---
+## Prerequisites

+- Ensure that your [Triton Inference Server is running](..) on the EC2 instance.
+- Make sure you've already cloned the repository onto your local machine.

+---
-## Triton Client Integration
+## Triton Client Integration on FastAPI

 The FastAPI frontend uses the `tritonclient` Python package to interact with the Triton Inference Server, specifically via the [`tritonclient.http`](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/_reference/tritonclient/tritonclient.http.html#module-tritonclient.http) module.

 We recommend reading the [Triton client documentation](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/_reference/tritonclient/tritonclient.http.html#module-tritonclient.http) to understand how the Triton client operates, how requests are sent, and how responses are handled.
 This knowledge will help you in customizing and expanding the FastAPI frontend.

----
-## Prerequisites

-- Ensure that your [Triton Inference Server is running](..) on the EC2 instance.
-- Make sure you've already cloned the repository onto your local machine.

 ---
 ## Understanding the FastAPI Dockerfile